krakencommerce/magento2-module-display-msrp-inline/README.md

 The reason we applied this change as a patch instead of a `preference` is that is prevents us from copying forward multiple core methods into this plugin.

+You'll need to copy the `vendor/kraken/module-display-msrp-inline/patches/` files to a folder like `patches/composer`.

 Snippet of what your `composer.json` file should look like after you apply the patch:
 ```
     "extra": {